 As a family, we face many challenges together.
 We rely on one another for emotional support, to help us out in a time of need, and to just be there for us.
-One of the best ways to strengthen our bond as a family is to pray together.
-Prayer is a powerful tool that can bring us closer to God and each other.
+One of the best ways to strengthen our bond as a whole family is to pray together.
+Prayer is a beautiful way to bring us closer to God and each other.
 Let’s discuss the importance of praying together as a family, how to start family prayer, and some short prayers that you can use with your family.

 Family Praying Together

 There’s so much importance in praying together as a family.
 It is a way to build our relationship with God and with one another.
-By praying together as a family, you are strengthening your family bonds.
+By praying together as a family unit, you are strengthening your family bonds.
 Prayer points everyone to God, which will make life easier for you when difficult situations arise.
-We all need strength from time to time and sometimes we forget how much power there truly is in prayer!
+We all need strength from time to time and sometimes we forget the power of prayer!

 There are other benefits of praying together as a family.
 Have you ever heard the phrase families that pray together stay together?
 Well, this is true!
-It will help your family stay strong and united during difficult times.
+Prayer will help your family stay strong and united in times of trials.
 This can be especially beneficial if there have been any major changes such as a move or death in the family recently because everyone needs support from each other now more than ever before.